JudyAlsharaa/veracarbon-backend/README.md

 Scores below 50 trigger a **Reject** recommendation.
 Scores 50–75 are **Review**.
 Above 75 is **Approve**.

 ---
+1. Vegetation Change (NDVI Delta) — 25%
+NDVI measures how green and dense the vegetation is.
+We compare it at the start vs end of the project period.
+If a project claims to be protecting or growing a forest, NDVI should stay stable or increase.
+If it's dropping, the forest is degrading — which directly contradicts the carbon sequestration claim.
+Highest weight because it's the most direct measure of whether carbon is actually being stored.
+2. Permanence Risk — 20%
+Uses Hansen Global Forest Loss data to check if trees have actually been cut down during the project period.
+A carbon credit only works if the carbon stays locked in the trees permanently.
+If there's deforestation happening inside the project boundary, the credit is worthless.
+3. Additionality Baseline — 15%
+This asks: would the forest have been fine anyway without this project?
+We compare the project area's vegetation to the surrounding regional average.
+If the area was never really at risk, the project isn't "additional" — meaning it's not actually preventing any new emissions.
+This is one of the most common forms of fraud in the carbon market.
+4. Leakage Buffer — 15%
+If a project protects one forest but deforestation just moves to the area next door, no net carbon is saved.
+We check the vegetation in the surrounding buffer zone to see if deforestation is just shifting location rather than being prevented.
+5. Temporal Consistency — 10%
+Looks at vegetation stability across multiple years, not just start and end.
+A legitimate project should show consistent protection over time.
+If there are sudden drops mid-project it suggests disturbance, fire, or logging that the developer isn't disclosing.
+6. Data Confidence — 10%
+How many clean satellite scenes were available?
+If there's heavy cloud cover or few usable images, the score is based on limited data and should be trusted less.
+This pillar penalizes low data availability so the system doesn't give false confidence on poorly-covered locations.
+7. Biomass Proxy (SAR) — 5%
+Uses Sentinel-1 radar instead of optical imagery.
+Radar penetrates clouds and measures the physical structure of vegetation — trunk density, canopy height.
+A forest with high biomass has more carbon stored.
+Lowest weight because SAR is harder to interpret and serves as a structural cross-check rather than a primary signal.
 ## Local Setup

 ```bash